TrivadisPF/platys-modern-data-platform/README.md

 A _Modern Data Platform_ is always generated based on a given _Platform Stack_.
 A platform stack defines the set of available and usable services.
 A platform stack has a name and a version.
 Currently only one Platform Stack is avilable:

-* `madp-stack` - a Platform Stack for supporting a Modern (Analytical) Data Platforms
+* `modern-data-platform` - a Platform Stack for supporting a Modern (Analytical) Data Platforms

 In the future other platform stacks might be added.